-An application is designed in a privacy-enhancing identity management enabling way if neither the pattern of sending/receiving messages nor the attributes given to entities (i.e., human beings, organizations, computers) reduce unlinkability more than is strictly necessary to achieve the purposes of the application.
+An application is designed in a privacy-enhancing identity management enabling way if neither the pattern of sending/receiving messages nor the attribute values given to entities (i.e., human beings, organizations, computers) reduce unlinkability more than is strictly necessary to achieve the purposes of the application.

-Identity management system (IMS)93
+Identity management system (IMS)

 An identity management system in its broadest sense refers to technology-based administration of identity attributes including the development and choice of the partial identity and pseudonym to be (re-)used in a specific context or role.
-94
+102 physical entities, which cannot be duplicated easily, or digital entities, which can.